What’s the Typical Hiring Process for Online Teaching Jobs With Companies?

 After completing the online application, the next step in the hiring process to teach English online is following the company’s instructions on how your interview should be scheduled.
 You’ll probably be asked to schedule an interview date and time using an online calendar feature or by notifying the company through email that you are ready.

-Taking all of these precautions before for your virtual interview will ensure it’s both professional and successful.
+Preparing the following before your virtual interview will ensure it’s both professional and successful:

 Step 5: Interview for the job

-Lastly, here come the nerves (for many of us)!
-You’ve completed the application, and demo, if necessary, scheduled your interview time, and fully prepared.
-Now it’s time to show off your skills!
+Now, here come the nerves (for many of us)!
+You’ve completed the application and demo, if necessary, scheduled your interview time, and are fully prepared.
+Now, it’s time to show off your skills!
 During the interview, you will usually do the following:

 - Answer some standard interview questions to determine your compatibility for the job (and ask the recruiter your own questions).